carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 > ## MPI run-time arguments
 >
 > On their own, commands such as `mpiexec` can take many arguments specifying how many
-> machines will participate in the execution, and you might need these if you would to
+> machines will participate in the execution, and you might need these if you would
-> run an MPI program on your laptop (for example).
-In the context of a queuing system,
+> like to run an MPI program on your laptop (for example).
+In the context of a queuing
-> however, it is frequently the case that we do not need to specify
+> system, however, it is frequently the case that we do not need to specify
 > this information as the MPI run-time will have been configured to obtain it from the
 > queuing system, by examining the environment variables set when the job is launched.
 {: .callout}